jundalisay/superb/content/en/research/einstein/relativity/section-09.md

-+++
+---
+title: "The Relativity Of Simultaneity"
+heading: "Section 9"
+date: 2022-04-14
-title=  "The Relativity Of Simultaneity" heading=  "Section 9" description=  "Since the speed of light is a constant and since light is the judge, then time becomes relative to the viewpoint.
-This will allow time dilation via the Lorentz Transformation in Section 12" image=  "/covers/rel.jpg" date=  2020-01-25 linkb=  "/research/einstein/relativity/section-08" linkbtext=  "section-08" linkf=  "/research/einstein/relativity/section-10" linkftext=  "section-10"
+description: "Since the speed of light is a constant and since light is the judge, then time becomes relative to the viewpoint.
+This will allow time dilation via the Lorentz Transformation in Section 12"
-+++
+image: "/covers/rel.jpg"
+---

 <!-- UP to now our considerations have been referred to a particular body of reference, which we have styled a “railway embankment.” -->